 Andrea Polli is associate professor of film and media at the University of New Mexico.
 She is a digital artist whose work addresses science and technology in contemporary society.

 Chapter 1: Introduction – Jane D. Marsching and Andrea Polli

-Jo Joelson and Bruce Gilchrist
+Chapter 7: London Fieldworks: Polaria Fieldwork and Installation – Jo Joelson and Bruce Gilchrist

 Chapter 8: Disappearing Ice and Missing Data: Climate Change in the Visual Culture of the Polar Regions – Lisa E. Bloom and Elena Glasberg

 Chapter 9: Between Ecotopia and Ecotage: Polar Media – Peter Krapp

 Chapter 10: Nonorganic Life: Frequency, Virtuality and the Sublime in Antarctica – Susan Ballard

 Chapter 11: Inhabiting the Extreme or Making Antarctica Familiar – Annick Bureaud

 Chapter 12: Voices, Lines, Cracks and Data-Sets: Formations of a New ‘Idea of the Canadian North’ – Leslie Sharpe